Thatcham Park C.E. (VC) Primary School

 - Extra visits to the school and the class that the child will be joining

-- A photo book of key people and places to look at when at home
+- A photo book of key people and places for the child to look at when at home

 - 9.2: How will my child be prepared to move on to the next stage within school, e.g. class or key stage?